aaron-grau/curic/ruby/projects/enumerables/README.md

 ### My Each
- Extend the Array class to include a method named `my_each` that takes a block, calls the block on every element of the array, and then returns the original array.
+ Extend the Array class to include a method named `my_each` that takes a block, calls the block on every element of the array, and returns the original array.
 Do not use Enumerable's `each` method.
 I want to be able to write: